Culture in Toronto: Art and exhibits

 The Royal Ontario Museum is a museum of art, world culture and natural history.
 It is the largest, and most visited museum in Canada.

 Toronto's Royal Ontario Museum ("the ROM") is well known, as well as the Art Gallery of Ontario (the "AGO") which is one of North America's largest.

 Toronto holds many other major museums and galleries, such as the Gardiner Museum, Bata Shoe Museum, Design Exchange, Museum of Inuit Art, Museum of Contemporary Canadian Art, Fort York, TIFF Bell Lightbox, Canadian Air and Space Museum, CBC Museum, Hockey Hall of Fame, John Street Roundhouse, Institute for Contemporary Culture, TD Gallery of Inuit Art, Textile Museum of Canada, Harbourfront Centre, Allen Lambert Galleria, Ontario Science Centre and the Aga Khan Museum.
 There are also museums, such as the Parliament Interpretive Centre, operated by Ontario Heritage Trust, purposed for education about the War of 1812 and the history and anthropology of the province and city.

-Prominent art scenes and collections are also found in the city's major institutions, like the Ontario College of Art and Design University, the University of Toronto Art Centre, Ryerson Image Centre, and the Art Gallery of York University.
+Prominent art scenes and collections are also found in the city's major institutions, like the Ontario College of Art and Design University, the University of Toronto Art Centre, The Image Centre, and the Art Gallery of York University.
 The city also runs its own historic museums which include Casa Loma and Spadina House.
 Lastly, there is also a place called Graffiti Alley, a network of alleyways around Queen St and Spadina Ave that features kilometres of graffiti art.

 The governments of Toronto and Ontario also each have collections of important archives, historic artifacts and documents, as well as artworks of significance.
 The City of Toronto Archives and Archives of Ontario house these in separate buildings, but may be available for public viewing.
 The Toronto Reference Library also holds historic documents from the world and hosts exhibitions.
 Toronto also has the largest public library system in the world.

 The Hockey Hall of Fame is a museum dedicated to ice hockey, as well as a Hall of Fame.

 Some prominent artists who have called Toronto home are Tom Thomson, the Group of Seven members, Douglas Coupland, Shary Boyle, General Idea's members, and Frank Gehry.